 Jessica Hume, MFA, Galileo Learning Community Instructor (English 101 and IDC.
 101)

-Jessica Hume is a Bellarmine alum with a B.A in English and a Theatre minor, as well as an MFA in Creative Writing from Spalding University, where her primary areas of study included the poetry of Anne Sexton and fairy tales.
+Jessica Hume is a Bellarmine alum with a B.A in English, and an MFA in Creative Writing from Spalding University.
+She is currently working on a PhD in Medical Humanities.
 Her articles have been published in Today’s Woman magazine, The St. Matthews Voice-Tribune, and First Draft literary magazine.
-She rejoined the Bellarmine community in 2008 as an adjunct instructor in the English department, and became the Director of Writing and Parent Communications in the summer of 2009.
-Before returning to Bellarmine, Jessica worked as an assessment specialist in a literacy clinic, and a freelance writer.
+She rejoined the Bellarmine community professionally in 2008.

 - Most exciting thing about working in the Galileo community: Helping freshmen learn about Bellarmine and successfully transition into freshman year.

 Paul J. Kiser, Ph.D., Assistant Professor of Biology (Biology 108)